aleksigron/kokko/README.md

 ### Working directory
 You need to set a custom working directory in the IDE when running the project.

-In Visual Studio, go to project properties > _Configuration Properties_ > _Debugging_ and set _Working Directory_ to the repository root.
+In Visual Studio, go to project properties > _Configuration Properties_ > _Debugging_ and set _Working Directory_ to the repository root or some other directory where you store the resource files.

 ## Features